ihatesudo/stoplight.io/netlify/case-studies/zoom.md

   Slagle, Manager of Developer Advocacy at Zoom, how they leverage Stoplight to save several hundred hours of developer time per year.
 listSubtitle: >-
-  Zoom Video Communications provides remote conferencing services using cloud computing.
-Zoom offers communications software that combines video conferencing, online meetings, chat, and mobile collaboration.
-Learn from Tim Slagle, Manager of Developer Advocacy at Zoom, how they leverage Stoplight to save several hundred hours of developer time per year.
+  Zoom Video Communications provides remote conferencing services.
+They offer software that combines video conferencing, online meetings, chat, and mobile.
+  Learn from Tim Slagle, Manager of Developer Advocacy, how they leverage Stoplight to save developers several hundred man-hours each year.
 image: /images/api-testing.jpeg
 color: blue
 includeToc: false